pglet/website/docs/commands/add.md

 ## Description

-`add` command adds a new component to a page.
+`add` command adds a new control to a page.

 ## Examples